SyuW/1D-Schrodinger/README.md

 - Numerical quantum mechanics by Tobin Fricke: http://www.pas.rochester.edu/~tobin/notebook/2009/02/12/html/eigfunc.html.
 Uses the diagonalization approach for solving the 1D TISE.
 Finds the eigenvalues/eigenstates iteratively by applying the Hamiltonian as an iterated map acting on a random vector.
 - https://github.com/FelixDesrochers/Numerov.
 Has an implementation of Numerov's method for solving the 1D TISE for bound states as well as pretty figures.
 - Professor Qijing Zheng's Website: http://staff.ustc.edu.cn/~zqj/post/.
 Has a couple of useful posts/code for solving the 1D SE, also has nice writing about other topics in computational condensed matter/solid state physics if you're interested in that.
 - Bound State of One Dimensional Potential by Numerov Method by D G Kenhere: http://physics.unipune.ac.in/~phyed/23.1/23.1_computation.pdf.
 Goes into some numerical instability issues with the Numerov method, such as when integrating too far into the classically forbidden region of a potential.
+Finds a forwards and backwards integrated solution and then imposes matching condition based off the continuity of second derivative.